hendrixjoseph/puppy-snuggles/_posts/2017-05-01-i-love-my-dog-t-shirt-contest.md

 This giveaway started May 1, 2017 3:13 PM PDT and ends May 6, 2017 11:59 PM PDT.

 The official rules for Amazon Giveaway can be found at https://giveaway.amazon.com/rules.

+If you want to see other t-shirts I've designed, I have a [Puppy Snuggles t-shirt shop](http://www.puppy-snuggles.com/tshirts/) and a [t-shirt shop on my GitHub Blog](http://hendrixjoseph.github.io/t-shirts/).